 The first world war in the air.
 From 1914 since today, aviation was the technology that progressed the most.
 If world war two set the tone, seeing the last biplanes and the first jets, the great war nevertheless saw triple fold speed and engine power increase, almost ten times the range and payload.
 It was the red carpet unfolded for the first airways, and the birth of all warbirds types at once.
 The only new concept that will emerge after the war was strategic bombing.

 Before WW1 there were already some trials of planes: This was in the Greek-Turkish war, which saw a few armoured cars in action as well.
 Although in 1911, there was more concerns about staying in the sky for some times than to have anything to do with the military, a few private pilots tried their luck at doing dome recognition from the air, mostly on the Greek side.
 Aerial reconnaissance indeed was better performed with planes than balloons that were quite obvious targets, tied down to the ground.
 At that stage, planes were utterly slow, less than 100 kph, an advantage for a mission that need time to study the landscape and enemy positions.
 It was then more a question of basic imagery intelligence, enemy maneuvers than artillery spotting.
 These tasks were previously (and still were in 1911) devoted to light cavalry.
+See the beginnings of the French Air Force in 1910 (FR).
 However already in 1909, the US Army purchased Signal Corps Aeroplane No. 1, and so the air reconnaissance by heavier than air was tested.

 But soon a new concept emerged, air attack.
 There was an early registered balloon attack in 1849 by an Austrian manned hot air balloon above Venice.
 Later in 1910, an air attack, with dynamite was performed by Didier Masson and Capt.
 Joaquín Bauche Alcalde, flying for Venustiano Carranza (Mexican revolution).
 In 1911 Italo-Turkish war, Italian dirigibles bombed Turkish positions on Libyan territory.
 More famously on November 1, the first heavier-than air bombing was performed by Sottotenente Giulio Gavotti, on Turkish troops.
 The plane was shot down by rifle fire.
 In the 1st Balkan war, at the 8 February 1913 Epirus front siege, Russian pilot N. de Sackoff (flying for the Greeks) was also shot down the same way in combat, after making a bomb run on the walls of Fort Bizani.
 But soon, plane speed would render these ground infantry fire totally useless.
 Indeed three years later, the average fighter speed was around 150-200 kph, not speaking of the altitude.